immersive-web/webxr-ar-module/explainer.md

 ### Main render loop

 The WebXR Device API provides information about the current frame to be rendered via the `XRFrame` object which developers must examine each iteration of the render loop.
-The `XRDevicePose` contains the information about all views which must be rendered and targets into which this rendering must be done.
+From this object the frame's `XRViewerPose` can be queried, which contains the information about all the views which must be rendered in order for the scene to display correctly on the XR device.

 `XRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `XRSession`'s `requestAnimationFrame()` method.
 When the callback function is run, it is passed both a timestamp and an `XRFrame` containing fresh rendering data that must be used to draw into the `XRWebGLLayer`s `framebuffer` during the callback.